Get immediate pricing

 Does your meter number end in any of the following?

 Rated Excellent on Trustpilot

-When it comes to choosing a business energy deal, you’ll usually be faced with two tariff options: fixed price and variable.
+When it comes to choosing a business energy deal, you’ll usually be faced with two tariff options: fixed energy tariffs and variable energy tariffs.

-It can be difficult to know whether to opt for a fixed or variable energy tariff when shopping for energy deals.
+But is fixed or variable electricity better?
+It can be difficult to know whether to opt for a fixed or variable energy tariff when shopping for utility deals.
 To get the best tariff for you, you’ll need to weigh up how important issues such as flexibility and budgetary certainty are to your business.
-By the end of this guide, you should have a good understanding of fixed and variable plans and be able to make an informed decision for your business.
+By the end of this guide, you should have a good understanding of the differences between fixed vs. variable energy plans and be able to make an informed decision for your business.

 What is a fixed price energy tariff?

-Sometimes people think that fixed rate energy deals mean they will pay the same sum of money each month.
+Sometimes people think that fixed energy tariffs mean they will pay the same sum of money each month.
 This is not the case.
-Rather, each kilowatt hour (kWh) of energy you use is set at a fixed price but your bills are still likely to vary from one month to another as you may use more energy to heat your premises in December than you would in June, for example.
+Rather, each kilowatt hour (kWh) of energy you use is set at a fixed price, but your bills are still likely to vary from one month to another as you may use more energy to heat your premises in December than you would in June, for example.

-What are the benefits of a fixed-price energy tariff?
+What are the benefits of a fixed energy tariff?